HOUSE IN PALAU

 Caretaker Position

-We are looking for a caretaker, ideally a couple, to look after our house on Angaur, an outer island of Palau, a former-U.S. territory located about 1,000 miles south of Guam.
+We are looking for a caretaker, ideally but not necessarily, a couple, to look after our house on Angaur, an outer island of Palau, a former-U.S. territory located about 1,000 miles south of Guam.
 This is a difficult, challenging, and unpaid assignment not dissimilar in its intensity and remoteness to the Peace Corp.
 Primary responsibilities include general maintenance, maintaining good relationships with the community and preparing for visitors.
-Though the position is unpaid, we will refund the cost of airfare at the end of the year.
-We're hoping someone could start around September.
+The minimum commitment is one year.
+A small stipend is available to offset personal expenses.

 1.)
 HOUSE MAINTENANCE